The Powerful Meaning of Akan Names: Identity, Legacy & Spirituality

 Akan folklore and oral traditions play a big role in shaping these beliefs.
 Stories passed down through generations explain that every child is born with a destiny and is guided by unseen forces.

-The idea of two mothers – one on earth and one in the spiritual world – comes from these tales, which emphasize the link between the seen and unseen worlds.
+The concept of two mothers – one on earth and one in the spiritual realm – originates from these tales, which highlight the connection between the visible and invisible worlds.

 In some versions, the spiritual mother watches over the child before they are fully accepted into the physical world.